10 unstable releases (4 breaking)

 Async

-Tests, benchmarks and examples
+Tests, Benchmarks, and Examples

-Miri test can be found within script
+Miri tests can be found within the script

-cargo test
+cargo +nightly test

-RUSTFLAGS="--cfg bench" cargo +nightly bench
+cargo bench

 RUSTFLAGS="--cfg cpal" cargo run --example cpal

-If you run into something like:
+If you encounter an error like:

 ALSA lib pcm_dsnoop.c:567:(snd_pcm_dsnoop_open) unable to open slave